 Introduction to Selenium Load Testing

-Have you ever come across the proverb of “Time is money”?
+Have you ever come across the proverb “Time is money”?
 I feel that products in load testing or maybe for the fact, any other performance testing truly lives this proverb.
 Have you ever wondered what would happen if you tend to answer a bit late to the questions you have been asked?
 Don’t you think people will stop coming to you with questions?
 The same happens for websites.
 If the websites respond a little later, people tend to get distracted and if that is the source that generates money for you, then it’s a sin to put something which has not been tested for performance and speed.
 Now, this is where Selenium load testing will help you cure the bottlenecks to have an optimized and speedy website to help you generate even greater revenue!

 How Load Testing is done by Selenium?

 Selenium is an open-source tool for testing via automated functional testing and like all other testing tools, Selenium is also even used for load testing, which is a part of performance testing and not functional testing, as it propagates the reuse of functional tests which are already existing and also run them having concurrent users virtually.
-Now before we deep dive into Selenium let us get a hang on what eventually load testing means and some relevance to real-life of load testing so that we can appreciate the job of Selenium even more!
+Now before we deep dive into Selenium let us get a hang of what eventually load testing means and some relevance to the real-life load testing so that we can appreciate the job of Selenium even more!

 Load testing is a test of functionality that ensures that the software won’t under-perform under a given set of circumstances (as per the circumstances listed during planning) and allow the program to run smoothly under real-life conditions with “loads” onto it.
-Now the reason we have categorized load testing to be a performance testing and non-functionality testing is because the behavior of the program is not a functional aspect of itself.
+Now the reason we have categorized load testing to be performance testing and non-functionality testing is that the behavior of the program is not a functional aspect of itself.
 It is more to do with how the program “performs” under the given set of conditions.
-Now there are certain goals which a load testing software will take into account during their load testing process (Selenium is no exception) and they are:
+Now there are certain goals that a load testing software will take into account during their load testing process (Selenium is no exception) and they are: